 Through service-learning programs, Bentley students experience the connection between community-based service and academic, individual, and professional development.
-Bentley Service-Learning has community partnerships with numerous non-profits where service-learning students can provide support.
+Bentley Service-Learning and Civic Engagement Center has community partnerships with numerous non-profits where service-learning students can provide support.
 Learn more.

 Student service projects generally involve: